Tomatoes For a New Gardener

 Cherry: A cherry tomato is one of the very easiest to grow, and the plants usually very prolific.
 Cherry tomatoes are small (usually less than 2 ounces) and are born in clusters…sometimes very large clusters of 10 or more tomatoes!
 Because the plants are so prolific, there are usually tomatoes ready at any given time.
 Great for salads and snacking.
 The cherry tomato plants are normally indeterminate, so they continue producing their fruit for the entire season.

 Heirloom: Finally, I suggest an heirloom, because most taste absolutely divine!
-Although there are some early-season varieties, the larger-fruited heirloom tomatoes tend to be late-season, so they are ready for harvest after the determinate and cherry tomatoes produce.
+Heirloom tomatoes tend to be mid- to late-season, so they are ready for harvest after the determinate and cherry tomatoes produce.
 I like the beefsteak-style heirloom tomatoes for their truly tomato taste, and the fact that they make great tomato sandwiches!

 So, those are the tomato types I suggest for the first-time tomato gardener.
 Now on to the varieties you can plant!